Heart Sense for Women

 - During the discussion, the doctors recommended several tests and screenings that would provide a more thorough picture of your cardiovascular health.
 Get more information from cardiologist Dr. Steve Sinatra on the right combination of tests for heart disease to evaluate your risk.

-- The doctors discussed lots of subtle, vague symptoms of cardiovascular disease common in women; read this article from Dr. Steve on women and heart disease: symptoms, risk factors and prevention.
+- The doctors discussed lots of subtle, vague symptoms of cardiovascular disease common in women; read this article from Dr. Steve on women and heart disease: what you need to know.

 - The doctors talked about how stress can have a tremendous impact on many aspects of our health, including cardiovascular health.
 See this article from Dr. Drew on how adaptogenic herbs may be your best natural remedies for stress.